-The tours are shown on swisstopo maps.
-For each mountain sport the cartographic symbols (type of line) give specific information about the terrain and what the requirements are.
-Lines and map symbols are shown in the colour of the respective mountain sport:
+The routes are shown on swisstopo maps.
+For each mountain sport discipline the cartographic symbols and the type of line give specific information about the terrain and the requirements.
+Lines and map symbols are shown in the colour of the respective discipline:

 Mountain sport and cartographic symbols

 Mountain and alpine hiking are classified into six grades according to the T grading system: from T1 (hiking) to T6 (difficult alpine hiking), where T stands for trekking.More about mountain and alpine hiking